wiremock/wiremock-testcontainers-java/README.md

     </dependency>
 ```

-Use it in your Unit tests.
+### Using the test container in JUnit 4/5

-Javadoc is coming soon!
+P.S: Javadoc is coming soon!

 ```java
 import org.wiremock.integrations.testcontainers.WireMockContainer;